Western Habitat Brisbane groups

 Goldsborough Street Bushcare Group

-Working in in the Mt Coot-tha reserve along Taringa Parade, Taringa this group continues to transform what was previously a grassy paddock to a native bushland patch.
+Working in the Mt Coot-tha reserve along Taringa Parade, Taringa this group continues to transform what was previously a grassy paddock to a native bushland patch.
 For more information phone Habitat Brisbane Officer West on 07 3403 8888.

 Heather's Patch Bushcare Group